The Meg 2018, Killer Giant Predator Science Fiction Film

 What’s The Meg Film About?

-Without reservation, this movie is loosely on a novel by Steve Allen, The Meg is about a bunch of scientists who stumble across a 75-foot-long (23 m) megalodon.
-When it becomes free of its homely pocket under the ocean people naturally want to kill it.
+Without reservation, this movie is loosely based on a novel by Steve Allen.
+The Meg is about a bunch of scientists who stumble across a 75-foot-long (23 m) megalodon.
+When it becomes free of its homely pocket under the ocean, people naturally want to kill it.
 Of course, it takes an alcoholic from Thailand to do it.

 The Meg PG Horror Movie Trailer

 The Meg has a good old frolic in what I can only assume was deep AF beachfront water.
-The Meg opened his or her spectacular jaws wide and I saw the remnants of those small colored rings.
-It looked exactly like Meg had just enjoyed a bowl of breakfast cereal and I thought “WOW!.”
+The Meg opened its spectacular jaws wide, and I saw the remnants of those small colored rings.
+It looked exactly like Meg had just enjoyed a bowl of breakfast cereal, and I thought, “WOW!”

 Should I Have Switched My Brain Off?